Hexworks/caves-of-zircon/README.md

 # Caves of Zircon

-A roguelike tutorial project using Zircon which is the spiritual successor of Caves of Clojure.
+A roguelike tutorial project using Zircon which is a spiritual successor of Caves of Clojure and Trystan's roguelike tutorial.